dbt-labs/docs.getdbt.com/website/docs/docs/dbt-cloud/cloud-configuring-dbt-cloud/cloud-choosing-a-dbt-version.md

 The example job seen in the screenshot above belongs to the environment "Redshift - Maintenance."
 It inherits the dbt version of its environment using the `inherit from <environment name>` option.
 You may also manually override the dbt version of a specific job to be any of the current Core releases supported by Cloud.

 ## Supported Versions
 We have always encouraged our customers to upgrade dbt Core versions whenever a new minor version is released.
-We are releasing our first major version of dbt - `dbt v1.0.0` - in December 2021.
-Alongside this release, we are updating our policy on which versions of dbt Core we will support running in dbt Cloud.
+We released our first major version of dbt - `dbt v1.0.0` - in December 2021.
+Alongside this release, we've updated our policy on which versions of dbt Core we will support running in dbt Cloud.

  > **By June 30, 2022, all dbt projects in Cloud must be running v1.0 or later.
 Starting with v1.0, any subsequent minor versions will be allowed to run in Cloud for 1 year post release.**